ericbatistasilva/CALL-OPEN-SOURCE/README.md

 3. Paste your OpenRouter API Key in the indicated field.

-4. Test TechBuddy Nano using text, photos, or voice!
+4. Test Call using text, photos, or voice!

 ## Contributing
 Feel free to improve the interface, add features, or create new features.